-At least three other researchers supported the maternal vital signs.
-They found no statistically findings mentioned above.
-First, EL Sayed and found statistically significant maternal positions regarding FHR variability differences in maternal BP and heart rate in the no supine, left lateral and semi-fowler positions significant difference was observed in the NST during the NST.
-They also concluded that the left reactivity between left-lateral position and lateral and semi-fowler positions during NST in sitting position by Kaur & Saha when they the third trimester of pregnancy have a favorable conducted a comparative study to evaluate the maternal physiological parameter than the supine influence of different maternal positions on NST position19.
+At least three other researchers supported the findings mentioned above.
+First, EL Sayed and Mohamady found statistically significant differences in maternal BP and heart rate in the supine, left lateral and semi-fowler positions during the NST.
+They also concluded that the left lateral and semi-fowler positions during NST in the third trimester of pregnancy have a favorable maternal physiological parameter than the supine position19.
 Second, Esin had investigated the factors that increase NST reactivity.
-She recommended the lateral recumbent or semisitting positions during NST, especially for pregnant women, after 32 weeks of pregnancy to maternal supine hypotension avoid and discomfort24.
+She recommended the lateral recumbent or semi-sitting positions during NST, especially for pregnant women, after 32 weeks of pregnancy to avoid maternal supine hypotension and discomfort24.
 Third, Humphries et al. investigated the impact of supine position during the late pregnancy on maternal hemodynamic parameters.
 They elaborated that maternal venous and arterial blood flow were significantly altered in the supine position compared to the left lateral position.
 They explained their results with a Doppler investigation where inferior vena cava was significantly compressed in the supine position with an 85% reduction in renal veins' blood flow.
 The cardiac output was reduced by 16.4% and stroke volume by 23.9% compared to the left lateral position.
 Also, the aortic blood flow significantly decreased by 32.3% in the supine position25.
 These hemodynamic changes may justify the low blood pressure and high heartbeats in the present study participants during the supine position.